 It’s a new era in the US government with the election of Donald Trump as the 45th president of the USA.
 Pundits have speculated that his unprecedented win was due to his promises of reform and change in various aspects of the economy.
-Already, Trump’s 3-week presidency has already caused waves in the Forex market, and I have the feeling this is just the tip of the iceberg.
+Already, Trump’s 3-week presidency has caused waves in the Forex market, and I have the feeling this is just the tip of the iceberg.

 One of the main campaigning platforms Trump used was promises of trade reforms.
-His allegations of currency wars and unfair trade partnerships signalled that he was going to change most of them.
+His allegations of currency wars and unfair trade partnerships signaled that he was going to change most of them.
 One of his first actions was to withdraw from the Trans-Pacific Partnership (TPP) on the 23rd of January 2017, 3 days after his inauguration.
 The deal took Obama 7 years to bring together 12 countries and enhance trade among them by reducing trade tariffs.

-Trump’s argument was that these countries were taking advantage of the lowered tariffs to increase their exports and benefit their countries at the expense of the US.
+Trump argued that these countries were taking advantage of the lowered tariffs to increase their exports and benefit their countries at the expense of the US.
 Besides the TPP, Trump has been pointing at China for currency devaluation, even calling for it to be declared a tax manipulator.
 Unfortunately, this action is out of his hands and has to be exercised by the US Treasury Department, which so far has said that China does not meet the criteria of a currency manipulator.
-On the other hand, Trump has nominated Steven Mnuchin as the secretary of the Treasury Department, his pick, who just might favour Trump’s views.
+On the other hand, Trump has nominated Steven Mnuchin as the secretary of the Treasury Department, his pick, who just might favor Trump’s views.
 Anyway, we’re yet to see if this will happen, but I suspect it will.

-Besides China, he has accused other countries like Japan and Germany for taking advantage of their weaker currencies.
+Besides China, he has accused other countries like Japan and Germany of taking advantage of their weaker currencies.
 He didn’t do this directly, but his top trade advisor did, and it sparked outrage from the countries mentioned.
 This caused the US dollar to drop a little bit.
 Due to his hostility, many European countries are looking at other countries for trade, especially China and other emerging economies in Asia.
-When it comes to the UK, Trump and Theresa May seem to be getting along well, and there just might be a trade agreement established between the two nations.
+When it comes to the UK, Trump, and Theresa May seem to be getting along well, and there just might be a trade agreement established between the two nations.
 This might be great for both the US dollar and the sterling pound if such a deal goes through.

-Trump’s trade policies have already seen the US dollar index dip below the 100 benchmark showing its first signs of weakness after months of growth.
+Trump’s trade policies have already seen the US dollar index dip below the 100 benchmarks showing its first signs of weakness after months of growth.
 Implementation of the above policies might further weaken the dollar, but perhaps this is part of his plan to subtly devalue the US dollar so that it remains competitive.
 The recent strength of the US dollar against its trade partners had been impeding its trade balance, and the weaker dollar might boost trade once more.

 The president promised tax cuts across the board, meaning that everyone would pay lower taxes.
-To understand how his tax brackets, differ from Obama’s, here is a chart from his own website:
+To understand how his tax brackets, differ from Obama’s, here is a chart from his website:

 The effect of lower taxes, especially for the top earners who were paying almost 40% in income tax is not going to be immediate.
 You’re probably going to experience a change after a few weeks or even months when the balance of trade in the US becomes more negative.
-To counter this, the Federal Reserve (FED) is going to raise tax from the current 0.750%, probably a few times this year.
+To counter this, the Federal Reserve (FED) is going to raise taxes from the current 0.750%, probably a few times this year.
 It is not clear how much revenue the FED is going to generate from these increased taxes, but it probably won’t cover all the deficit.

 (Learn about trading using central banks’ reports)

 A further deficit will be observed from the biggest change in tax, corporate tax.
 These will drop from the current 35% to 15%, which is more than a 100% decrease.
 The idea behind these cuts is that companies will save more money and will therefore hire more people, reducing unemployment.
-The idea seems plausible, but we really have to wait and see how it works out.
+The idea seems plausible, but we have to wait and see how it works out.
 If implemented, it will cause the value of the US dollar to rise because more investors will establish businesses in the US.

 There is also a border adjustment tax that is not being mentioned too often which will exempt imports from corporate tax while exports will be subject to the tax.
 This would further encourage foreign investors to buy US assets and stocks, while US investors in foreign countries will have to pay more than they did before.
 For example, an English investor could buy stocks at the New York Stock Exchange (NYSE) without any tax, but an American investing in the London Stock Exchange (LSE) would be subject to tax.
 (How to trade on the NYSE)

-Need to know the best US regulated Forex brokers?
+Need to know the best US-regulated Forex brokers?

 Infrastructure and industry

 According to the US president, Obamacare was a burden because most people were mandated to sign up or face penalties.
-If the Affordable Care Act is replaced with another system which doesn’t impose huge costs on the people, we could actually see the financial burdens lessened from many Americans.
+If the Affordable Care Act is replaced with another system that doesn’t impose huge costs on the people, we could see the financial burdens lessened for many Americans.
 The result would be an increase in saving and spending, which would stimulate the economy.
 The insurance companies would also benefit from a repeal of Obamacare, giving them more control and flexibility to operate across states.
 This could also further stimulate the economy.

 There have been several protests this week because there have been people stranded at airports after Trump passed an immigration reform act by executive order.
 This got people panicked because they imagined that he was going to deny access to immigrants into America.
 According to the White House Press Secretary, though, this wasn’t the case, and the act only called for stricter measures of screening for immigrants.
-Nevertheless, it was enough to cause a panic and make the value of the US dollar to fall slightly.
+Nevertheless, it was enough to cause panic and make the value of the US dollar fall slightly.
 Further reforms to immigration policies might cause further turmoil and cause the value of the US dollar to shift, but again, this is another one we’ll have to wait and see.

-Trump’s presidency in brief
+Trump’s Presidency in Brief

-If there’s anything we’ve learned from the new US president is that he can be unpredictable, but underneath it all he seems to have a plan.
-Yes, the plan may be protectionist, but isn’t that what every president should work for, their own country?
+If there’s anything we’ve learned from the new US president is that he can be unpredictable, but underneath it all, he seems to have a plan.
+Yes, the plan may be protectionist, but isn’t that what every president should work for their own country?
 Then again, every leader usually has a plan for their country, and these plans do not always work.

 So far, Trump’s reforms have fitted his plans, to resume a competitive advantage in the international markets by halting the US dollar’s strength.
-As we saw before in a post about how the US elections would affect the US dollar and economy, effects may not all be short-term, and we might only start to notice any changes after a few months.
+As we saw before in a post about how the US elections would affect the US dollar and economy, the effects may not all be short-term, and we might only start to notice any changes after a few months.

 I’m not yet ready to cheer Trump on, but I have to say he wasn’t as much a wrecking ball as everyone assumed.
-Maybe he actually did earn his fortune from wise and deliberate measures, not luck, and he just might sprinkle the same magic on the US economy.
-Let’s wait and see; and keep an eye on the real-time Forex charts.
+Maybe he did earn his fortune from wise and deliberate measures, not luck, and he just might sprinkle the same magic on the US economy.
+Let’s wait and see, and keep an eye on the real-time Forex charts.